Tax Deductible Donations

 Some DGRs may have additional conditions for deductible gifts.
 Stay informed about any specific criteria that apply to the organizations you support.
 It ensures your donations meet their requirements, maximizing both impact and potential tax deductions.

-Gifts of Money
+Gifts of money

 When it comes to tax-deductible donations, every dollar counts.
 Even small contributions can make a meaningful difference and bring potential tax benefits your way.
 Here’s what you need to know about making gifts of money: